Gulfside Road beach access temporarily closed | Longboat Key | Your Observer

 The beach access point at 6399 Gulfside Road will remain closed until mid-April.

-Longboat Key has temporarily closed its public beach access point at 6399 Gulfside Road as a beach renourishment project gets started.
+The town of Longboat Key has temporarily closed its public beach access point at 6399 Gulfside Road.

 “It’s basically only open for residential foot traffic and the contractor is in the process of mobilizing their equipment,” said Longboat Key town projects manager Charlie Mopps.